Sladuca/CodeMems/schema.md

 ## JSON Data ##

-Data to formats to be sent to/from client applications to backend via HTTP requests
+Data to formats to be sent to/from client applications to backend via HTTP requests.
+In requests, ALL data must be enclosed in a singleton list, and empty lists are invalid.

 ### Note ###